fletxcher/iris_nn/README.md

 # Introduction

-The iris dataset is a very popular dateset from the UCI machine learning repository used for evaluating classification methods.
+The iris dataset is a multivariate data set introduced by the British statistician and biologist Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems".
+The dataset consists of 50 samples from each of three species of iris (setosa, virginica, and versicolor).
+Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
+It is a very popular dateset in the UCI machine learning repository used for evaluating classification methods.

 # More Information